pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-converting-from-textmate.md

 ready to use.
 Launch Pulsar and open a `.r` file in the editor to see it in action!

-## Converting a TextMate Syntax Theme
+## Converting a TextMate syntax theme

 This section will go over how to convert a [TextMate](https://macromates.com) theme to an Pulsar theme.